Healthcare Science (Cardiac Physiology) BSc

 Cardiac Jan 22

 You will benefit from our well-established network of high-quality placements, where you will receive clinical training from experienced cardiac professionals.
 Our students often describe their placements as the highlight of the programme as they are able to put theory into practice.
-Work based learning helps students to development their employability, and the degree programme has an excellent employability record.
+Work based learning helps students to develop their employability, and the degree programme has an excellent employability record.
+We have over 20 years’ experience of providing cardiac physiology training and you will be taught by experienced practising healthcare professionals.
+Being part of the School of Medicine links our academic expertise with world-leading research.

 On successful completion of the programme, students are eligible to apply for registration with the Academy of Healthcare Science as a Practitioner.